jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Desert Giant.md

 RacialMods:
 Languages: Common, Giant
 SQ: sandwalking
+SpecialAbilities:
+  Sandwalking (Ex): >
-SpecialAbilities: Sandwalking (Ex) A desert giant travels at full speed across sand, rocky ground, or dust, and leaves no trail behind unless it chooses to.
-Scimitar Training (Ex) All desert giants are proficient with scimitars, and can wield them as if they were light weapons.
+    A desert giant travels at full speed across sand, rocky ground, or dust, and leaves no trail behind unless it chooses to.
+  Scimitar Training (Ex): >
+    All desert giants are proficient with scimitars, and can wield them as if they were light weapons.
 A desert giant adds its full Strength bonus to attacks made with a scimitar wielded in its off hand, and gains a +4 bonus to CMD versus disarm and sunder attempts when fighting with a scimitar in each hand.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: